Why La Dolce Pita?

 What’s the deal with your insistence on using locally raised eggs?

+Even though I no longer eat eggs, I still feel strongly about being selective about where your eggs are coming from if they are a part of your diet.
 Eggs you buy in the supermarket are produced under the worst of conditions – even if the package says “organic”, “cage-free”, “vegetarian diet”, etc. Don’t be fooled by labeling!

 If you’re going to eat eggs, you will find the healthiest and most humanely produced eggs at a local family-owned farm – chances are, there’s a farmers market nearby where these eggs are available for purchase.